 Posting social media content — a necessary part of any marketing campaign today — is another time-consuming task that can decrease your efficiency.
 Individually logging into multiple accounts for Facebook, Twitter, YouTube, Instagram, Pinterest and more can be tedious and slow.
 Social media management tools like Everypost streamline your posts by providing a single dashboard for managing your social media publishing.
 You can curate, customize and schedule your posts all from one place instead of wasting time logging into multiple sites.

 Customer service is another business function that can tie up your time.
 Answering customer phone calls and emails takes up time you and your staff can’t spend attending to other parts of your business.
 Fortunately, 76 percent of customers now use online self-service, according to Forrester data.
-Cloud-based customer service solutions, such as SalesForce Service Cloud, enable you to provide an online knowledge base that can be used by both your customers and your support team, along with live chat for customers who do need to speak to a representative.
+Cloud-based customer service solutions, such as Zendesk, enable you to provide a service that can be used by both your customers and your support team, along with live chat for customers who do need to speak to a representative.
 By combining this type of technology with strategic outsourcing, you can significantly reduce your staff’s customer service load.